-2017 - 2019 Fellows in Clinical Informatics
+2021 - 2023 Fellows in Clinical Informatics

-Funded with generous support from an unrestricted grant from Hewlett Packard and the Stanford Department of Medicine.
+Funded with generous support from the Stanford Departments of Medicine and Pediatrics.

-2018 - 2020 Fellow in Clinical Informatics
+2020 - 2022 Fellows in Clinical Informatics